hungertreats/hungertreats.github.io/_posts/2017-08-23-honey-chilli-potato.md

       be sure to serve the fries while they're hot.
 Do not let the fries sit for too long as they will turn sticky in that case."
 footer: |-
   <p>Do try this recipe at home and let us know how it went.
-Leave a comment, take a picture, post it on Instagram and tag me @deepika2808.</p>
+Leave a comment, take a picture, post it on Instagram and tag us @hungertreats</p>
   <p>Happy Cooking! :)</p>
 ---